Bucharest - Savings Bank

 Next, head south on Bulevardul General Magheru.
 The street is filled with clothing stores, sidewalk vendors, pastry shops, cinemas, stationary stores (papeterie), and crystal shops.

 On the east side of the Bulevardul Balcescu section you will find the Libraria Noi bookstore which has a good selection of American picture books and English novels.
-There are several art galleries along here, including two in the National Theater which is next to the high-rise Intercontinental Hotel.
+There are several art galleries along here, including two in the National Theater which is next to the high-rise Grand Hotel Bucharest.
 Behind the hotel are the American Consulate and the American Library.
 Reaching Piata Universitatii, on the west side of the street you will see Bucharest University and the sidewalk book and flower vendors; sit a moment at the fountain in the adjoining plaza and watch the activity.
-The underground subway (Metrou) concourse has shops, newsstands with American magazines, and several fast food eateries, including a pastry shop and pizzeria.
+The underground subway (Metrou) concourse has shops, newsstands and several fast food eateries, including a pastry shop and pizzeria.

 This underground passage is the easiest place to cross the boulevards, rather than deal with street traffic.